Backpack the Hudson’s Bay Heritage Trail | July 19-25

 Participants will need the following items and some gear is available for rent.

-* Sturdy hiking boots.
-Should provide ankle support and be sealed against moisture.
-Must also be broken in so they don’t blister you.
+* Sturdy hiking boots- Should provide ankle support and be sealed against moisture.
+Wear plenty of times before the trail to avoid bad blisters.

-Socks — A thin synthetic (not cotton) inner sock and a thick outer sock (preferably wool).
-Bring 1 extra pair of back-up socks
+*Wool Hiking Socks- A thin synthetic (non cotton) inner sock and a thick outer sock.
+Bring 1 or 2 pairs of back-up socks.

 * Nylon rain pants